-Almond flour is a great alternative to regular flour.
+- Almond flour is a great alternative to regular flour.
 If you don't want to spend the extra cost for it, you can make it yourself very easily.
 A great benefit to making it is you also get almond milk.
-Be on the lookout for a new post in the next few days of how to do that.
 If you don't want to use almond flour, you can also use regular or whole wheat flour.

-Also, I used frozen okra in this recipe, but you could use fresh as well.
-You can usually find frozen year around and pay less for it than if it's fresh.
+- Also, I used frozen okra in this recipe, but you could use fresh as well.
+You can usually find frozen year-round and pay less for it than if it's fresh.
 It also cuts down on your prep time.
 While I am a huge fan of fresh veggies, it's a big time saver for this recipe to use frozen.

-- Preheat oven to 400 degrees F. Pour the whole bag of okra into a mixing bowl.
+- Preheat oven to 400°F. Pour the whole bag of okra into a mixing bowl.
 Pour olive oil (start off small and add until covered) over okra.
-Salt and pepper to taste-I prefer a generous amount.
+Salt and pepper to taste—I prefer a generous amount.
 Add the almond flour (start with 1/4 cup and add as desired).
 Mix all the ingredients together.

 - Prepare a baking sheet by placing foil over it and pour okra into it, spreading it evenly in the pan.
-Place in the oven for 20-25 minutes or until the flour is slightly crisp.
-(Optional: you can pull them out after 15 minutes to stir, then place back in the oven for remainder of the time).
-If the flour is not getting crisp or browned, change oven to broil setting for last 3-5 minutes.
+Place in the oven for 20 to 25 minutes or until the flour is slightly crisp.
+(Optional: You can pull them out after 15 minutes to stir, then place back in the oven for remainder of the time).
+If the flour is not getting crisp or browned, change oven to broil setting for last 3 to 5 minutes.
 Remove, cool, and serve.

 Nutrition for Raw Okra